chopper6/TopologyEvolution/doc/README.txt

 - workers only execute 1 generation and have a static population size
 - note that if stop_condition = size, must include a grow_frequency mutation > 0
 - instances.py is very outdated.
 If you want to record data on knapsack instances it will need to be reworked

+- running on compute canada clusters such as guillimin: look into launchers, launcher.py calls roots/batch, which call roots/evolve_guillimin
+- running on rupert: use run_rupert.sh which calls roots/evolve_rupert.
+Note that one config file can be used at a time on rupert

 PARAMETER DETAILS